AvengineeringCreates/Tiny-Forest/README.md

 # Tiny-Forest
-A small library for making conditional trees.
+A small npm module for making conditional trees.